Seercat3160/tastefully-enhanced/README.md

 As it is a derivative of Fabulously Optimised, it is licenced under the BSD 3-Clause "New" or "Revised" License, which can be found in [LICENCE-FO.md](LICENCE-FO.md)

+## Usage

+To use Tastefully Enhanced, you will need the [MultiMC launcher](https://multimc.org/) or a fork such as [PolyMC](https://polymc.org/), so start by installing one of those if you don't already have it.

+Next, download the latest `TastefullyEnhanced.zip` file from [Releases](https://github.com/Seercat3160/tastefully-enhanced/releases/latest).

+Open MultiMC and click the "Add Instance" button.
+Then, click "Import from zip" and select the `TastefullyEnhanced.zip` you downloaded earlier.
+Click "Ok" and note the new "Tastefully Enhanced" instance in the menu.

+Launch the instance, and everything will install for you.
+Every time you want to play Minecraft with Tastefully Enhanced, open MultiMC and launch the instance.
+The launcher will keep Minecraft and the mods up to date with the modpack, so you don't have to update anything yourself.

 ## Mods

 - Everything in [Fabulously Optimised 4.0.0-beta.11](https://github.com/Fabulously-Optimized/fabulously-optimized/releases/tag/v4.0.0-beta.11)